Colts’ $1M gift designed to help upgrade school food

 Over the next five years, the initiative plans to provide over 1.2 million meals to 3,500 students.

-Rengal said, “We are blessed because we are in an old, established IPS (Indianapolis Public Schools) building.
+Rangel said, “We are blessed because we are in an old, established IPS (Indianapolis Public Schools) building.
 They already had a huge kitchen from the 1960s, so we could walk in and say what we could do to enhance it, and what we needed to make available so that a scratch-made kitchen could be possible.”

 The Colts’ efforts and their fans’ support have created a game-changing opportunity for students in the Circle City.
-Rengal said, “Everyone first assumes that there are a lot of barriers.
+Rangel said, “Everyone first assumes that there are a lot of barriers.
 We can’t make this happen.
 This isn’t possible in every school.
 I want everyone to know to start asking how to make it possible because we are seeing the transformation happening in our school and other schools across the city.
 Hopefully, this will expand because every student deserves high-quality school meals.”

-The project has been called the second-largest source of hunger relief in Indianapolis schools, and proceeds of the Colts’ Game Day 50-50 raffle will fund the effort.
+Proceeds of the Colts’ Game Day 50-50 raffle will fund the effort.

 Adelante eighth grade teacher Grace Lund recalled how school lunch used to work.
 “Before, we saw foods in packaging that would get heated up, and the students knew it wasn’t that great.
 Now, they are seeing the scooping of the food, or they can smell the food as it’s being made throughout the day and get excited about what food they are eating that day.”

 Students say they are big fans of the new food.
-Seventhy grader Sergio Hernandez said, “My favorite dishes are the teriyaki chicken with rice, and my first is the pizza they serve on Friday.”
+Seventh grader Sergio Hernandez said, “My favorite dishes are the teriyaki chicken with rice, and my first is the pizza they serve on Friday.”